Saturday September 28, 2019 | 7:30PM (Pre-concert talk at 6:45PM)

 Christ Church Cathedral | Map

 The legendary violinist and long-time music director of Toronto’s Tafelmusik Baroque Orchestra, Jeanne Lamon, leads sixteen members of Victoria Baroque in a selection of grand Overture Suites and ravishing Concerti Grossi celebrating the first-ever public concert series in Paris.
 Formed in 1725, Le Concert Spirituel brought music – previously exclusive to the courts – to the public realm, and became a platform to the finest of the French and touring artists.
-This concert revels in the splendours of the French Suite and Italian Concerto, and the contrast and blending of distinct national styles at what became the most acclaimed and imitated concert series in the 18th century Europe.
-Music by Telemann, Rebel, Geminiani and Delalande.
+This concert revels in the splendours of the French Suite and Italian Concerto, contrasting and blending two distinct national styles and celebrates our 50th season opener with the spearheading public concert series that became the most acclaimed and imitated series in 18th century Europe.
+Music by Telemann, Haydn, Rebel, and more.

 This concert is generously supported by Bruce Wright and the Nemetz Foundation

 La Grande Pièce Royale “Fantaisie ou Caprice que le Roy demandoit souvent”